Public-Health-Scotland/dose_instruction_parser/doc/sphinx/source/doc_pages/adapting_code.rst

 This is a more involved version of the above.
 Broadly, you will need to

-1. Create tagged training data with all the named entities you are interested in
+#.
+Create tagged training data with all the named entities you are interested in
-1. Train a model following TrainingModel_
+#.
+Train a model following :ref:`Training a model`
-1. Heavily alter the :file:`dose_instruction_parser/di_parser` code to process the output in the way you want.
+#.
+Heavily alter the :file:`dose_instruction_parser/di_parser` code to process the output in the way you want.